 - Date & time: Allows setting the system date and time. - Language: Allows selection of the user interface language. - Buzzer: By default, the screen will beep when the user touches a user interface element.
+The screen also beeps with different tones when a touch gesture is detected, and when an alarm triggers.
+This menu allows disabling some or all of these sounds. - Audio (VERSO INDOOR): Allows adjusting audio levels for the door phone function: volume and mic level during calls, and ring volume.

-The buzzer is also used to signal that an alarm has been activated.
-Both beeps can be disabled here. - Brightness: Allows adjusting the brightness of the display. - Passwords: Allows setting the user and/or master passwords.
-See 2.1.8 Access control on page 19. - Power saving: Allows configuration of the inactivity timeouts used for power saving mode.
-See 2.1.9 Power saving mode on page 20
+- Brightness: Allows adjusting the brightness of the display. - Passwords: Allows setting the user and/or master passwords.
+See 2.1.8 Access control on page 20. - Power saving: Allows configuration of the inactivity timeouts used for power saving mode.
+See 2.1.9 Power saving mode on page 21 - Theme: Allows selection between light and dark modes.